 CD player buying guide

-How to choose the right compact disc player
+How to choose the right compact disc player for your home system

 More from David Brown

 If you’re reading this, you know the truth: CDs are still an excellent music format.
 I love my phone’s music capabilities as much as the next guy.
 But I’ve got hundreds of CDs, and I’m not getting rid of them.

 So how do you get the best sound out of CDs?
 You start with a high-quality CD player.
 This guide will show you what to look for when shopping, and what sets them apart from just using a cheap Blu-ray player to spin your discs.